Hello and welcome to my everyday home and family.

 Veggie Mama is where I write about the things I love – good food, travel, books, my family, 90s pop culture, and stuff that makes me laugh (mostly all of those things combined).

-I started Veggie Mama in 2010 when I was working on starting a family and wondering what to do with my journalism degree when I went back to work.
+I began Veggie Mama in 2010 when I was working on starting a family and wondering what to do with my journalism degree when I went back to work.
 I figured I liked food and writing – why not start a food blog?
 It would serve as both a searchable database of my favourite vegetarian recipes, but also an online portfolio of my food writing to go alongside my old-school articles-in-plastic-sleeve-binder news portfolio.

 Instead it became its own income stream as I began collaborating with brands to create sponsored content and serve ambassadorships over the next few years.
 I’ve collaborated with brands such as Uncle Toby’s, Woolworths, Cenovis, SunRice and Big W, Tourism Queensland, Destination NSW and am currently a Netflix Stream Team Ambassador.
 It’s been a total blast creating conversations across all online platforms.